Tacoma, Washington: Media

-Tacoma's television market is shared with Seattle.
-Four network owned-and-operated stations are licensed to the city: KCPQ 13 (Fox), KSTW 11 (CW), KTBW-TV 20 (TBN), and KWDK 42 (Daystar).
+Tacoma's media market is shared with Seattle.
+Four television stations are licensed to the city: KCPQ 13 (Fox), KSTW 11 (Independent), KTBW-TV 20 (TBN), and KWDK 56 (Daystar); with the exception of KSTW, all stations are owned-and-operated by their respective networks.
 Bates Technical College owns the city's PBS member station, KBTC-TV 28, which serves as the market's secondary PBS station.
-KBTC is housed at the former studios of KSTW, who sold the property when it moved to Renton in 2001.
+The city government also runs its own government-access television station, TV Tacoma, broadcasting its meetings and other local affairs.